CSS Specificity

 Example 2

-In this example, we have added a class selector (named "test"), and specified a green color for this class.
-The text will now be green (even though we have specified a red color for the element selector "p").
-This is because the class selector is given higher priority:
+Here, we have added a class selector (named "test"), and specified a green color for this class.
+Result: The text will be green, because the class selector has higher priority:

 <html>